A survey of high-$z$ galaxies: SERRA simulations: Numerical simulations

 Gas and dust represent sinks for the radiation (Sec. \ref{sec_chem_processes}) while stars act as sources (Sec. \ref{sec_stellar_feedback}).
 We neglect the cosmic UV background (UVB) contribution, since the typical ISM densities are sufficiently large to ensure an efficient self-shielding \citep[][]{gnedin:2010}.
 In the EoR, the UVB produces a statistically negligible hydrogen ionisation for gas with density $n \gsim 10^{-2}\cc$, i.e. close to those found in the outskirts of early galaxies \citep{rahmati:2013,chardin:2018}.
 We do not account for recombination radiation, i.e. we assume that recombination photons are absorbed \quotes{on the spot} \citep{rosdahl:2013}.

 Both \code{ramses} and \code{ramses-rt} have explicit schemes, thus the time step of a fluid with velocity $v$ is limited by the Courant condition \citep{courant:1928}, i.e. $\Delta t \sim \Delta l/v$.
 As radiation and gas evolution are coupled, the maximum speed is selected, i.e. the speed of light.
 To limit the computational load, we consider the \textit{reduced speed of light} approximation to propagate wave-fronts \citep{gnedin:2001}.
-Such approach is known to yield artefacts when propagating light fronts very far from the sources.
-This affects dramatically reionization studies following cosmological I-fronts.
-Nevertheless, it has been shown to represent a very good approximation as long as photon propagation is followed on the smaller ISM scales \citep[see][for a detailed study]{deparis:2018}.
-For these reasons, here we adopt a reduced speed of light $c_{red} = 10^{-3} c$.